timvanderzee/ultrasound-automated-algorithm/README.md

 **Inputs**

-* data: needs to be grayscale (therefore m-by-n numeric array). see: https://www.mathworks.com/help/matlab/ref/rgb2gray.html on how to convert rgb to grayscale
+* data: needs to be a m-by-n numeric array specifying grayscale intensities, saved in .mat format.
+Fascicle angle needs to be within the range 0-90 deg with the positive horinzontal, pointing to the right.
+Depending on your specific image, you may need to flip about the vertical axis.
+For an example of flipping, reading and converting images to .mat, see Data\convert_png_to_mat.mat
 * parms: struct specifying the parameters used in the algorithm, with fields fas and apo

 **Outputs**